farm-fe/plugins/rust-plugins/wasm/README-zh-CN.md

 # @farmfe/plugin-wasm

-A farm plugin for importing Wasm modules.
+A farm plugin which imports Wasm modules.

 ## Installation